crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 You will be prompted with the address on your Ledger device screen.
 Read it carefully and write it down.
 Afterward, confirm the address on your Ledger device.

-::: tip Cannot Connect To Your Ledger Device?
+::: tip: Cannot Connect To Your Ledger Device?
 If you encounter connection error when creating a wallet, you can try to unplug and plug your Ledger device to your computer again.
-Also make sure your Ledger device is unlocked and you have opened the "Crypto.com Chain" application on your Ledger.
+Please make sure your Ledger device is unlocked and you have opened the "Crypto.com Chain" application on your Ledger.
 :::

 #### Step 4.
-Verify the address displayed on the terminal matches the address you saw on Ledger device
+Verify the address displayed on the terminal, and make sure it matches the address you saw on Ledger device

 ```bash
 - name: Ledger